raskalito/Sync360Docs/Sync360 Syntax Guidev2.md

 **Exists** condition returns true if a specified attribute exists in an entity record.
 It does not matter whether the property contains a non-empty value or not.

-*Example:*

 Let us imagine that there is a custom property called ShoeSize that was added to some contacts but others do not have this field.

-The following script returns all contacts with this field:
+The following script snippet returns all contacts with this field:

 ```
 <select from="exchange" entity="contact" var="contacts_with_ShoeSize">